Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 7

 Stars vs. Kraken Predictions for Monday

-Our computer model for this matchup expects a final score of Stars 4, Kraken 2.
+Our computer model for this game calls for a final score of Stars 4, Kraken 2.

 - Moneyline Pick: Stars (-190)